Ernest W. Prussman: Biography

 Prussman was born in 1921 in Baltimore, Maryland.
 He had a twin brother, Earl, and their father's name was Herbert.
 In June 1938, the twins graduated from the Edison school within the Boston Public Schools system.

 Prussman joined the Army in October 1942; he was living on Parsons Street in the Brighton neighborhood of Boston at the time.
 He was a clerk in a chain store prior to his enlistment.
 Two of Prussman's brothers also served in the military during the war; Henry in the Army Air Forces and Calvin in the Navy.

 Prussman served as a private first class in the 13th Infantry Regiment, 8th Infantry Division.
 He first saw action in France in July 1944.
 Two months later, on September 8, during combat near Loscoat (now an industrial district of Brest) in Brittany, Prussman advanced ahead of his unit and single-handedly captured several enemy soldiers and destroyed a machine gun nest before being killed.
 He was buried at the Brittany American Cemetery and Memorial in Saint-James, Normandy, France.

 On April 19, 1945, Prussman was posthumously awarded the Medal of Honor.
 In a Patriots' Day ceremony in Boston, the award was presented to his mother by General Sherman Miles.

 In September 1945, The Boston Globe noted that Prussman was the sole Medal of Honor recipient from Boston during World War II.
-(Note: Prussman was one of 23 soldiers from Massachusetts who received the Medal of Honor for their actions during World War II.)